smj3085/readme_generator/Develop/README.md

   * [Questions](#questions)

   ## Project Description
-  * a
+  * Create a professional looking readme file

   ## Installation Instructions
-  * a
+  * npm i

   ## Usage Guidelines
-  * d
+  * See video demonstration

   ## License
-  * This project is licensed under the APACHE 2.0. </br>
+  * This project is licensed under the MIT. </br>
-  For further information, visit the following link (https://opensource.org/licenses/Apache-2.0).
+  For further information, visit the following link (https://opensource.org/licenses/MIT).

   ## Credits
-  * f
+  * sm3085

   ## Contribution Guidelines
-  * a
+  * All contributions welcome!

   ## Test Instructions
-  * s
+  * npm test

   ## Questions
-  If you have any questions about the repo, contact me directly at a. </br>
+  If you have any questions about the repo, contact me directly at smj3085@hotmail.com. </br>
-  You can find more of my work at [test](http://github.com/test).
+  You can find more of my work at [smj3085](http://github.com/smj3085).